epctex-support/aliexpress-scraper/README.md

 - Scrape questions of product detail - you can scrape buyers Q&A of product
 - You can set language, currency and region for shipping

+####Aliexpress specific
+Don't worry when you get little bit different products than you saw in browser page.
+Because i don't know how Aliexpress in order of products.

 ## Bugs, fixes, updates and changelog
 This scraper is under active development.
 Check [CHANGELOG.md](https://github.com/tugkan/aliexpress-scraper/blob/master/CHANGELOG.md) for more detailed information
 - 2020-16-07 - New SDK version, new parameters for better scraping.